zooniverse/zoomapper/README.md

 ## Deployment

 Deployment occurs automatically to [staging](https://zoomapper-staging.zooniverse.org/) with each PR merged to master.
-You can also run the lita command, `lita deploy zoomappter` in the Zooniverse #ops channel to deploy the staging site to production.
+You can also run the lita command, `lita deploy zoomapper` in the Zooniverse #ops channel to deploy the staging site to production.